add-more-tabasco/TrackMySleepQuality/README.md

-##TrackMySleepQuality

-Step by step completion of a sleep tracking app from the starter code for Android Kotlin Fundamentals Codelab 6.1 Room

 Introduction
 ------------

-TrackMySleepQuality is an app for recording sleep data for each night.
+TrackMySleepQuality is an app for recording sleep data.
-You can record a start and stop time, assign a quality rating, and clear the database.
+You can record a start and stop time for each night, assign a quality rating, and clear the database.

-#Purpose
+## Purpose

 In this codelab, working from [the starter app](https://github.com/google-developer-training/android-kotlin-fundamentals-starter-apps/tree/master/TrackMySleepQualityStates-Starter), I implemented the Room database that holds the sleep data.
 As a coding challenge, I then wrote instrumented tests to verify that this backend works.
-I followed the remaining steps to learn how to use a database in the app.
+I followed the remaining steps to learn how to use Room databases in an Android app.

 This app demonstrates the following applied techniques: